dianavile/Code-Notes/Semantics Basics.md

 # Accessibility- [Semantics Basics](#3-semantics-basics)

+- __How to create websites for users with visual disabilities?__
+_ __How to use HTML effectively to create a good experience for all users?__

 ## 3. Semantics Basics
-- __How to create websites for users with visual disabilities?__
 - a.
-Assistent Technology (screen readers)
+Semantics & Assistent Technology (screen readers)
-- __GENERAL USER EXPERIENCE CONCEPTS:__
 - b.
 Affordances
 - c.
+Role, Name, Value
+- d.
+The Accessibility Tree
+- e.
+Semantics in Native HTML
-Labeling, Naming, and Alternative text
+- f.
+Naming, Labeling and Alternative text

 ### a.
 Assistent Technology (screen readers)